-Mortalit due to preterm birth complications supreme more than 1 million out of 15 million babies born preterm every year worldwide(5).
-It is a significant public health problem across the world because of associated morbidity and mortality (1, 4). single, direct leading cause of death, accounting for 18% of all deaths in under five children and the first leading cause of neonatal mortality worldwide (5, 6).
+Mortality due to preterm neonatal birth complications is supreme; accounting for more than 1 million out of 15 million babies born preterm every year worldwide(5).
+This complication is a significant public health problem across the world because of associated morbidity and mortality (1, 4).
+It is a single, direct leading cause of death, accounting for about 18% of all deaths in under five children and the first leading cause of neonatal mortality worldwide (5, 6).
 It accounts for 35% of all neonatal deaths worldwide(4).
 Findings in India and Iran indicated lower mortality rates (18.7% and 12% respectively) among preterm infants compared to America and European Countries (3, 7).
+One third of all preterm neonatal deaths occur within the first day after birth, and close to three quarters preterm neonatal death occur within the first week of life worldwide (2, 4, 5, 9).
+Seventy-three percent of deaths occurred within the first week of life in Nigeria(10).
 Studies conducted in Ethiopia indicated that high burden of preterm neonatal death was 37% in Felege Hiwot specialized hospital(8).
-One third of all preterm neonatal deaths occur within the first day after birth, and close to three quarters preterm neonatal death occur within the first week of life worldwide (2, 4, 5, 9).
-Seventy-three percent of deaths occurred within the first week of life in Nigeria(10). in Ethiopia among preterm neonates admitted to a NICU, 11.4% died in the first 24 hours and 85.27% died in the first 7 days(11).
+According to the findings of other study conducted in Ethiopia, among preterm neonates admitted to a NICU, 11.4% died in the first 24 hours and 85.27% died in the first 7 days(11).

-The most common factors associated with increased risk of preterm neonatal mortality were hypothermia, respiratory distress, Sepsis, low gestational age, low birth weight, being female, feeding problem of the neonate, not received ANC, very low birth weight and length of time on ventilator(1, 11).
+Different factors play significant role in preterm neonatal mortality even though the cause is not clear.
+The most common factors associated with increased risk of preterm neonatal mortality include hypothermia, respiratory distress, Sepsis, low gestational age, low birth weight, being female, feeding problem of the neonate, not received ANC, very low birth weight and length of time on ventilator(1, 11).
 Moreover, male sex, congenital anomalies, perinatal asphyxia(PNA), jaundice, hypoglycemia, and timely initiation of breastfeeding upon birth were reported as factors of preterm neonatal death (11, 12).
 The survival rates of preterm babies mainly depends on the economic status of the country they born and the capacity of the health system to respond to their needs (4).
 Preterm neonate born in sub-Saharan Africa is 10 times more likely to die than preterm neonate born in any developed countries (5, 13).
-Furthermore, specifically preterm neonate born in sub-Saharan Africa 12 times more likely to die than a preterm babies born in Australia and New Zealand (5, 14).
+Furthermore, specifically preterm neonate born in sub-Saharan Africa was 12 times more likely to die than a preterm babies born in Australia and New Zealand (5, 14).
 Additionally, over 90% of extremely preterm babies born in low income countries die within the first few days of life; however less than 10% of extremely preterm babies die in high income countries (9, 13).
 In low income settings half of the preterm babies born at or above 32 weeks were die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties (10, 14).
 Although, in the middle income setting suboptimal use of technology causing an increased burden of disability among preterm babies who survive the neonatal period (13).
 In east Africa for instance, 94.6% of preterm neonates born at or after 34 weeks of gestation survive while only 52.6% of those preterm neonates born before 34 weeks survive (15).
 Fifty five percent (55.2%) of preterm neonate survival was achieved at or after 31 weeks of gestation(12).